Frequently asked Questions for Vacant Building Registration (VBR) Program

 A. A vacant building means a building which lacks habitual presence of human beings who have a legal right to be on the premises, or at which substantially all lawful business or construction operation or residential occupancy is at a level of at least 95% vacant.

 Q. When do I have to register a vacant building?

 A. A vacant building must be registered within 30 days of it becoming vacant and/or within 30 days of a new owner purchasing a vacant building.
 Each registration is good for a period of 6 months.
 You can also get more information and a vacant building registration form at www.milwaukee.gov/dns/vbr You can contact DNS at 286-8824 (Vacant Building Hotline) to request a registration form and other information.

 Q. What happens if I purchase a vacant property?

 A. Persons acquiring a vacant building through a sale, transfer or conveyance shall within 30 days of sale, transfer or conveyance, register the vacant building with DNS.
 Any person selling, transferring or conveying an ownership interest in a vacant building shall expressly inform any person acquiring or receiving an ownership interest in a property that a vacant building registration is required by the city.
 If purchased and occupied, call 414-286-8824 to arrange for an inspection.
-If non-owner occupied Property Recording may be required.
-If owner occupied, the seller should submit a Seller Notification form to the Property Recording Program (414) 286-8569.
+If non-owner occupied Property Registration may be required.
+If owner occupied, the seller should submit a Seller Notification form to the Property Registration Program (414) 286-8569.